 It sounds like that pushed you to start cheating.

 I ended up getting into this relationship with this coworker.
 I think it was partly because he stimulated me intellectually.
 We had the job in common.
 We had school in common; he had multiple degrees, like me.
 We loved to travel.
-We had a lot of things in common at the time that my husband wasn’t trying to accommodate me with.
+We had a lot of things in common at a time when my husband wasn’t trying to accommodate me.

 Did you try to bring those things up to your husband at the time?